Introduction to the School of Education

 • Area for Improvement: Additional training is needed in foundational reading and literacy instruction.

-CAEP Annual Reporting Measure 2: Satisfaction of employers
+CAEP Annual Reporting Measure 2: Satisfaction of Employers

 Overview: The EPP gathers feedback from employers to evaluate how well completers are prepared for the teaching profession.
 Employer satisfaction is assessed through the Alabama New Teacher Employer Survey, where principals and administrators evaluate first- and second-year teachers.